 How To Start A Fitness Blog When You Have No Clue What You’re Doing

 It doesn’t matter if you want to start a fitness journey blog or a health food blog.
 Maybe you want to start a health blog as a personal trainer like me.
 Perhaps your goal is to sell online personal training packages, or pre-made workout programs and fitness printables.
 (I do that in my shop!)

 Or maybe you just want to chronicle your personal fitness journey (I also do that).

 No matter what kind of fitness-related blog you want to start, I will get you there by the end of this post!

 When I was you, Googling “how to start a fitness blog and make money,” there honestly wasn’t a lot out there.
-I mean, tutorials on how to start a blog are plenty, but they aren’t fitness-specific.
-(Oh please you know you want to make money.)
+I mean, tutorials on how to start a blog are plenty, but they aren’t all fitness-specific.
+(Oh please, you know you want to make money.)

 In this complete guide, I am going to not only do the technical stuff involved with starting a wellness blog, I am also going to help with all of the other stuff.

 The other fitness blogging stuff includes things like:

 - How to be a success fitness blogger

 - Learning to make money with fitness blogs